-An alternative depiction of the vortex evolution is provided by the Hovmöller diagram of the azimuthallyaveraged tangential wind component near the top of the boundary layer (Fig. 5), taken nominally at a height of 1 km with the radius of the wind maximum and radius of gales at this level indicated.
-To suppress small-scale noise and highlight the main features, the field has been smoothed by computing a 3 h time average centred on times 12 h apart.
+An alternative depiction of the vortex evolution is provided by the Hovmöller diagram of the azimuthally averaged tangential wind component near the top of the boundary layer (Fig. 5), taken nominally at a height of 1 km with the radius of the wind maximum and radius of gales at this level indicated.
+To suppress small-scale noise and highlight the main features, the field has been smoothed by computing a 3-h time average centered on times 12 h apart.
+This figure shows also the progressive expansion of the inner and outer core as the vortex matures and decays and will prove useful in the discussion of the boundary layer behavior in section 4a.